 Opening hours for day visitors

-In the summer from June to August the lighthouse is open daily at 10.00-18.00, and in September by arrangement.
+In the summer the lighthouse is open daily at 10.00-18.00 from June to August, and in May and September by arrangement.

 Due to corona restrictions private boats must ask permission before coming to Bengtskär.
 Please, call +358 50 307 4227 for a permission.
 Private boats are not allowed to visit from 12.30 to 15.45.

 The entrance fee, which must be paid by everyone visiting, is used exclusively for the maintenance of the lighthouse.
 The tour boat cruise price includes the entrance fee.
-As of 2020 the entrance fee is 9,00 euro/adult and 4,50 euro/child (4-14 year old).
+In 2021 the entrance fee is 9,00 euro/adult and 4,50 euro/child (4-14 year old).

 Coffee and dining